- Professional Development

 This webinar will focus on Functional Vision Assessment for students with multiple disabilities.

-This training module has 3 sessions that demonstrate theories and best practices for teaching students with visual impairments and additional disabilities.
+Theories and best practices for teaching students with visual impairments and additional disabilities.

 In this video, Amanda Martinage will talk about Part Two of Tactile Processing, specifically how to address dysfunction.